atomisthq/docs/docs/reference-docs/rug.md

 with file f
  when name contains ".txt"
-do
+do begin
+ prepend x
  append to_append

-with file f
- when name contains ".java"
-do
- prepend "// Ha ha!
-This is a sneaky comment\n"
+end
 ```

-Such values will be exposed to templates as well as the rest of the Rug program itself.
+Such computed values will be exposed to templates as well as the rest of the Rug program itself.

-We can compose predicates.
+We can compose predicates used with `with`.
 In the following example, we `and` two tests on a file to narrow matching:

 ```
 editor AppendToFile